White & Case Social Entrepreneurship Summer Internship

 Launched in the summer of 2021, the White & Case Social Entrepreneurship Internship program provides ÈâÂþÎÝ Law students with hands-on experience at the intersection of law, social entrepreneurship, and impact investing.

-Here is what last year’s White & Case Interns had to say about their experiences:
+Here is what the 2025 White & Case Interns had to say about their experiences:

 These internships are an opportunity for students to gain valuable experience in the fields of social entrepreneurship and impact investing.
 Interns will be placed with either a social enterprise or impact investing organization and will work under the supervision of the organization’s in-house counsel.
 The internships will conform to PILC’s guidelines on compensation and time commitment.